wpswings/mwb-bookings-for-woocommerce/README.txt

 * Provide a specific Booking Policy Section likewise description tab.
 *  Maximum capacity of Booking for a single day
 * Showing Location On Map on Single Product Page
+* Date picker calendar will display availability with Green color & unavailability with Red Color  at frontend in the form.

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE BOOKINGS PLUGIN ==